raphCode/master-thesis-muzero/evaluation.typ

     [Random play steps $R$], [1e5],
     [Number of Steps in Buffer], [3e4],
   ),
-  caption: [Hyperparameters of the !nns and MCTS for my evaluation of the latent loss], ) <tbl-carchess_hparams>
+  caption: [Hyperparameters of the !nns and MCTS for my evaluation on Carchess], ) <tbl-carchess_hparams>

 ]